Gisela Pino

-Gisela Francisca Pino Garrido (born 1 September 1992) is a Chilean footballer who plays as a midfielder for Peruvian club Universitario.
+Gisela Francisca Pino Garrido (born 1 September 1992) is a Chilean footballer who plays as a midfielder for Universidad de Chile.

 Career

 After playing for Women's Championship club Colo-Colo, in 2022 she moved by first time outside Chile and joined Colombian club Deportivo Cali.
 In October 2023, she was loaned out to Peruvian club Universitario for the Copa Libertadores.

 In 2024, Pino returned to her homeland and signed with Universidad de Chile.
-The next year, she rejoined Peruvian club Universitario.
+The next year, she rejoined Peruvian club Universitario for a season.

+In January 2026, Pino returned to Universidad de Chile.